-The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games, pub quiz and banner making.
+The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games, pub quiz and rebel artwork.
 Legendary rebels Gen X provide the solar power.
-Head over here for reggae, dance, trance and disco beats; groove and get radical then sample woodfired pizza, Peruvian stew or fresh fairtrade coffee around the 99% campfire.
+Head over here for reggae, dance, trance and disco beats; groove and get radical over a few drinks; then sample woodfired pizza, vegan pancakes and fresh fairtrade coffee around the 99% campfire.

 The Glad Apple Cider Bar faces the Village Green, has stunning views across the Severn Estuary, makes a perfect cosy pit-stop.
 Try local brews, taste the apples, or if cider’s not your thing go for a local ale or rum with homemade ginger.
 Acoustic music sessions and unplugged jams happen around here; bring an instrument!